 Integration of core curriculum to focus on marine and oceanographic studies is the feature that identifies WW/MOA as an exceptional program.
 Each subject has been selected for its appropriateness to this integration while never compromising the need to provide each student with the background necessary for comfortable transition to the most challenging college or university programs of higher studies.
 Engaging, hands-on field and laboratory studies are conducted by the MOA staff in conjunction with FAU/Harbor Branch scientists who teach students for 20% of their science classes.
 All classes are taught at the highest level available including Advanced Placement and on campus Dual Enrollment.

 WW/MOA recognizes the need that some students have for a more traditional or extended high school experience.
 As such, a variety of electives may be taken during one period on the Fort Pierce Westwood main campus to meet student needs.
 MOA students are fully eligible to take advantage of all extracurricular involvement in athletic teams, music, after school clubs, or other high school programs and events.

-The school district recognized three key advantages of this model school program located on the FAU at Harbor Branch campus:
+St. Lucie Public Schools recognized three key advantages of this model school program located on the FAU at Harbor Branch campus:

 - Immersion.
 Students gain a unique perspective on why they are learning when they are in the professional environment where the learning is being used.